Epilogue: Personal Facts

 Al (Alan) Barrow

 He met Bob and Tony when they were looking for musicians for the HARD RAIN band.
 Before that he had done session work for the BBC, then met Bob and Tony in Paul Hodson’s studio by chance.
 He was born on 27.11.1968 in Wolverhampton, Staffordshire in the West Midlands.
 Al likes graphic design, photography and travelling.
-Al moved to the USA in 2015 but continues to play with the band as before.
+Al moved to the USA in 2015 but continued to play with the band until summer 2019, when he left and was replaced by Dennis Ward.

 Born in Stafford in May 1967, Rick became one of the youngest musical directors ever at a National Theatre Tour at the age of 17.
 He has supported many artists like the EAGLES, STATUS QUO, Paul Young and Kim Wilde.
 Besides his commitment to MAGNUM who he joined during the Christmas tour 2016 he plays in the Rebecca Downes Band and works as a session musician, arranger and musical director.
 Rick is married, loves cricket and enjoys building Lego models with his two children.